Pete Duckworth of Coventry Quakers provides the next chapter in their saga of getting online:

-Check the photo above carefully, it reveals why Coventry Quaker Meeting is not yet online.
+Check the photo at the top of this article carefully, it reveals why Coventry Quaker Meeting is not yet online.

 Coventry Meeting was an early adopter of Zoom.
 Friends here have valued being able to meet together and break through the boundaries of lockdown to connect in those things that are eternal.
 There have been down sides for many of us with intermittent internet connections, confusion over the application in its various incarnations, lack of technology and lack of technical ability.
 However by and large helping each other along with a helping hand we got through.
 I now can’t remember the last time anyone had to be told “ You’re on Mute”!
 There have been upsides – no need to travel to Meeting, Friends who have moved away can worship with us again, using two machines I even took part in worship with Coventry & Monkseaton Local Meetings at the same time!